OmkarPh/opcoin/README.md

-# opcoin
+# OP coin
-My first blockchain from scratch
+A P2P crypto currency and blockchain built right from scratch with Node.js(Daemon) and React(UI)